 Signs and symptoms of withdrawal vary depending on the substance discontinued.

-The hallmark of alcohol withdrawal is a continuum of signs and symptoms ranging from simple tremulousness to delirium tremens.
+The hallmark of alcohol withdrawal is a continuum of signs and symptoms ranging from simple tremulousness to delirium tremens (DT).
 The spectrum varies greatly, and symptoms overlap in time and duration.

-Chronic use of benzodiazepines, barbiturates, and other sedatives or hypnotics produce withdrawal symptoms on discontinuation resembling those of alcohol withdrawal syndrome.
+Discontinuation of benzodiazepines, barbiturates, and other sedatives or hypnotics after long-term use results in withdrawal symptoms resembling those of alcohol withdrawal syndrome.
 Sedative-hypnotic withdrawal syndrome is characterized by pronounced psychomotor and autonomic dysfunctions.